 The ephemeral nature of Snapchat complicates this process, as the text content is not always archived or easily accessible.
 Additionally, Snapchat’s use of AI for text recognition may create additional challenges for plagiarism detection, as the extracted text might not be a perfect match to any existing sources in Turnitin’s database.

-See also how to identify ai images
+See also how to access photoshop ai tool

 Despite these challenges, Turnitin continues to evolve and improve its detection capabilities.
 With the growing prevalence of social media and messaging apps in academic settings, it is likely that Turnitin is working to enhance its ability to detect plagiarism from these platforms.